RafeHatfield/yarl/STORY_CONCEPT_AND_VICTORY_CONDITIONS.md

+# ⚠️ DEPRECATED - See `STORY_LORE_CANONICAL.md` for current lore

+This document contains early story concepts.
+The actual implemented story has evolved significantly.

+**For canonical story/lore, see:** `STORY_LORE_CANONICAL.md`

+---

+# Original Story Concept Document

 Story Option 2: The Cursed Past (Sympathy for the Devil) Concept
 Ancient Prison, Hidden Tragedy: Long ago, a great evil (an ancient dragon) was lured into a trap and sealed in a prison outside time